DIFFERENT KNIVES - DIFFERENT GRIPS

 ( A 2XL Cold Steel Voyager held in Thumb Support Grip )

-Thumb support grip.
-A blade forward grip in which the thumb is pressed against the back of the blade to support a cut.
+Thumb Support Grip.
+I first learned this grip when I joined the Boy Scouts in 1972, where it was called the Whittler's grip.
+It was used for whittling or carving wood with a pocket knife, whenever the handle was too small to hold the knife in a hammer grip.
+This is a blade forward grip in which the thumb is pressed against the back of the blade to support a cut.
 Take the knife out of your hand and it looks like you are hitchhiking or giving a “thumbs up.”
 My first generation Cold Steel Voyagers are all lightweight knives with thin, Zytel nylon handles.
 I found that when I first tried chopping in hammer grip with these, the handle would move in my grip and the blade would not deliver 100% of its potential cutting power ( I use these knives in my backyard throughout the summer cutting vines and weeds that grow through my fence. ) The Voyager series (especially in the shorter blade lengths) is a slasher rather then a chopper and you will find that you get a better cut from this knife if you hold it in Thumb Support grip.
 Most tactical folders will slash better with the thumb backing up the blade as well.
 For example, I have friends in law enforcement whose blade of choice for their non-CCW wives to carry was a large, deliberately intimidating folder such as the Cold Steel Black Talon or the Spyderco Civilian.
 I recommended the Thumb Support grip to them as being best for those knives and the way it would likely be used (in armed defense by a female against a larger, stronger, but unarmed male attacker trying to grab a limb, clothing or hair to gain control of their intended victim).

 ( LT: A sport fencing sword held in Fencer's Grip. )

-( RT: A modified Cold Steel Recon Scout held in the same grip. )
+( CTR: A modified Cold Steel Recon Scout held in the same grip. )

 Fencers grip.
 A blade forward grip in which the thumb is held opposite the forefinger near the top of the knife handle.
 This is a commonly used grip for most pocket knives that have a locking blade.
 However, this is my least favorite knife grip, as it does not allow for the best hold on the knife handle.
 That’s why I prefer icepick grip for smaller pocket knives (if the handle shape allows it).
 If you hit something hard (like a bone) during a thrust when using a Fencer’s grip, the likelihood is high that your hand will slide up the handle and onto the blade, cutting yourself.
 Fencers do not encounter this problem because of the large guards on their foil, epee or saber (and they are using completely dull, supper lightweight blades anyway).
 A Renaissance era rapier is probably one of the few real swords one would hold predominantly in Fencer’s grip.
 19th century military sabers, except for very light versions (like the model General George Patton later designed), would have been used mainly in hammer grip for cutting and blocking and the fencer's grip used only during the thrust.

-( A Schrade Sharpefinger and a pencil, both held in Finger support grip. )
+( A Schrade Sharpefinger, a pencil and an Indonesian coin knife, all held in Finger support grip. )